 - Posting on social media after an accident (which can be taken out of context to imply they are not as injured as they claim).

 One of the biggest mistakes you can take is to accept the first settlement check the insurance company offers you.
-Hiring a lawyer can mean you take actions to increase the value of your claim, not decrease.
-At Lavent Law, P.A., if you hire us, a Miami personal injury lawyer will give you guidance to avoid innocent missteps while we fight for fair compensation.
+Hiring a lawyer can mean you take actions to increase the value of your claim, not decrease it.
+At Lavent Law Personal Injury Lawyer, if you hire us, a Miami personal injury lawyer will give you guidance to avoid innocent missteps while we fight for fair compensation.

 We have recovered millions of dollars for our clients – our case results and client reviews are a testament to our skills, service, and resources.
 If you have a question or need help, we are here 24/7 to take your call.
 As part of our no-fee guarantee, we will not charge any legal fees unless we recover money for you.